skoji/noramark/README.md

 **CAUTION This is very early alpha version, so it's not stable at all.**

-Reimplemented new version will be released on the end of Feb.
-2014.
-Some syntax will be changed on the new version.
-The name of the library may change.

 ## Installation

 Add this line to your application's Gemfile: